How to Build a Legally Defensible Drug & Alcohol Testing Program

 Final Word

-Building a legally defensible program is about more than ticking boxes, it’s about protecting lives, reputations, and the organisation itself.
-From developing robust policies to providing awareness training and compliant testing, Drug Test Australia partners with employers to ensure their program stands up to scrutiny while supporting a safer workplace for all.
+Building a legally defensible drug and alcohol testing program is about more than compliance, it’s about protecting people, reputations, and the organisation itself.
+From developing clear, evidence-based policies to delivering comprehensive awareness training and compliant onsite testing, Drug Test Australia partners with employers to create programs that stand up to scrutiny while fostering safer, more productive workplaces.